 Contact the Design Council

-The Douglas Society is the support group of the Native Arts Department at the Denver Art Museum.
+Friends of Native Arts: The Douglas Society is the support group of the Native Arts Department at the Denver Art Museum.
 It was founded in 1974 to advance the understanding and appreciation of the museums Native Arts collections.
-The Douglas Society organizes lectures and meetings with distinguished scholars, native artists, and performers.
+Friends of Native Arts organizes lectures and meetings with distinguished scholars, native artists, and performers.
 Members also enjoy special workshops and programs, receive a quarterly newsletter, and can attend the annual dinner.

 Develop your interest in European and American painting and sculpture and explore the art of the American West with others who share your enthusiasm.
 The Friends of Painting & Sculpture (FOPAS) calendar brims with social and educational activities-lectures, exclusive tours, and excursions to exciting destinations.
 Proceeds from benefit events help fund acquisitions and programming in the painting and sculpture department.